Kylie Sayce NP

 One of the biggest misconceptions about BV is that antibiotics should permanently "cure" the problem.

 While antibiotics are an important and evidence-based treatment for BV, recurrence can occur for many reasons.
+Understanding these contributing factors may help explain why symptoms often return.

 1. The Vaginal Microbiome Has Not Fully Recovered

+Antibiotics work by reducing BV-associated bacteria.
 However, treatment does not always restore a healthy Lactobacillus-dominant vaginal microbiome.

-The unwanted bacteria may have reduced, but the protective bacteria may not have fully returned.
+In simple terms, the unwanted bacteria may have reduced, but the protective bacteria may not have fully returned.
+This can leave the vaginal environment vulnerable to recurrent dysbiosis.

 Research into the vaginal microbiome has significantly changed how we understand recurrent BV.
+Rather than focusing only on eliminating bacteria associated with BV, researchers are increasingly investigating how to support long-term vaginal ecosystem balance.

 2. Biofilms May Be Protecting BV-Associated Bacteria